 If your rental bathroom seems anything but a relaxing oasis, know that improvement is possible without up and buying the place.
 Obviously tearing out the shower or vanity are no-gos, but improving the smaller details can make more of a positive impact than you may think.
-Let us show you: Below, eight ways to update a rental bathroom (without getting evicted).
+Let us show you: Below, seven ways to update a rental bathroom (without getting evicted).

 1. Paint the walls and/or the ceiling.